The International Trade Blog arrow Export Compliance

 Additional Resources for Identifying the Correct Classifications

 Every export item has an HTS/Schedule B code, but not every item has an ECCN.
 It’s important to check if your item has both.
-Shipping Solutions Product Classification Wizard can help.
-Enter a brief description of your product into the Wizard, and then it will display potential matches along with notes about each option.
+Shipping Solutions Product Classification Software can help.
+Enter a brief description of your product into the software, and then it will display potential matches along with notes about each option.

 BIS conducts an excellent two-day seminar, Complying with U.S. Export Controls, that explains the export control requirements in more detail and walks you through the process of determining the correct ECCN classifications for your products.
 You'll find a complete list of seminar dates and locations on the BIS website.